-- The universal system of measurement known as SI; - Paper sizes; - The same symbols for automobile controls being used throughout the world; - The safety of wire ropes; - ISO codes for country names, currencies and languages; and - ISO standard metric screw threads.
+- Paper sizes;

+- The same symbols for automobile controls being used throughout the world;

+- The safety of wire ropes;

+- ISO codes for country names, currencies and languages; and

+- ISO standard metric screw threads.

 This list again points to the ubiquity of standards, but also begins to indicate the economic benefits that they provide - that confidence that things will work and will fit together.
 This becomes of increasing importance because of a number of key changes in the world around us, including: